iSynaptic/java-kata/README.md

 	5, 2, Qux
 	3, null, Xyzzy

-Each line represents one organization in the organizational hierarchy.
+Each record represents one organization in the organizational hierarchy.
 The `orgId` field represents the unique identifier for each organization in the hierarchy.
 The `parentOrgId` field contains the unique identifier of the parent organization in the hierarchy.
 If `parentOrgId` is null, the organization should be treated as a root organization.
 The `name` field contains the name for the organization.

 ### Input File: User Data ###

-The user data file will consist of text lists with the following format:
+The user data file will consist of records with the following format:

     userId, orgId, numFiles, numBytes